A combinatorial approach to the structure of locally inverse semigroups: Birooted locally inverse word graph

 An \emph{oriented bipartite graph} is a bipartite graph where all arrows start at left vertices and end at right vertices, that is, $\oE\subseteq\V_l\times\oX\times\V_r$.
 The \emph{content} of a vertex $\av\in\V$ is the set $\cb(\av)$ of all letters labeling arrows of $\Ga$ with $\av$ as one of its endpoints.
 A \emph{locally inverse word graph} (`liw-graph' for short) is a graph $\Ga=(\V,\E)$ such that \begin{itemize} \item[$(i)$] $\Ga$ is a connected oriented bipartite graph; \item[$(ii)$] $\cb(\av)\neq\emptyset$ for all $\av\in\V$; \item[$(iii)$] if $(\av,x,\bv)\in\oE$, then there are lines $(\av,\bv_1)$ and $(\av_1,\bv)$ in $\lE$ such that $(\av_1,x',\bv_1)\in\oE$. \end{itemize} Note that an liw-graph is strongly connected by $(iii)$ and since it is connected.
 Also, each vertex of $\Ga$ is the endpoint of some arrow by $(ii)$, and together with $(iii)$, it is also the endpoint of some line.

 When illustrating an liw-graph, note that we do not need to identify which vertices are left vertices and which vertices are right vertices.
 This is automatically done by the arrows.
-Usually, we will put the vertices in two columns, left column for the left vertices and right column for the right vertices.
+Whenever the drawing of an liw-graph does not become too complex, we will try to put its vertices in two columns, left column for the left vertices and right column for the right vertices.
 Also, to help distinguish the lines from the arrows, we draw the lines as dashed lines.
 The liw-graphs will have many edges and so, the labels of some arrows will have to be placed near edges.
 Do not forget that only the arrows have labels.
-In figure \ref{ex_liw} we depict an example of an liw-graph to illustrate our concept.
+In Figure \ref{ex_liw} we depict an example of an liw-graph to illustrate our concept.

 An elementary path $q:=\,\av_0\ev_1\av_1$ is called a \emph{left} or \emph{right} elementary path depending on whether $\av_0\in\V_l$ or $\av_0\in\V_r$, respectively.
 Note that $\ev_1$ is a line if $q$ is a right elementary path.
 For the left elementary paths, we have two types: the \emph{arrow elementary paths} where $\ev_1$ is an arrow, and the \emph{line elementary paths} where $\ev_1$ is a line.
 To avoid ambiguity, we use the terminology `line elementary path' only for the left elementary paths.
 Set $\w(q)=\{\iota\}$ if $q$ is a right elementary path; $\w(q)=\{\l(\ev_1)\}\subseteq\oX$ if $q$ is an arrow elementary path; and $\w(q)=\{(x\wedge y)\in\wX\,:\; x\in\cb(\av_0)\mbox{ and } y\in \cb(\av_1)\}$ if $q$ is a line elementary path.